Schlomon/Schlomon/README.md

 - 👋 Hi, I’m @Schlomon
 - 🧑‍🎓 Studying Computer Science at KIT, Germany
 - 👀 I’m interested in, well, basically anything.
-Mostly AI at the moment
+Mostly Operations Research at the moment
 - 🌱 I’m currently learning C++ and in the near future, hopefully Go as well
 - 📫 How to reach me: Please use the E-Mail address I used for commits on the repository you are addressing